jvqze/fe2.jaylen.nyc/README.md

 -   **Framer Motion**: A React animation library.
 -   **NextAuth.js**: Authentication for Next.js.
 -   **MongoDB**: Used for storing uploaded file information.
--   **Discord OAuth**: Used for logging in and tracking user uploads.
+-   **Discord OAuth**: Used for Authorizing and tracking user uploads.
 -   [**Tixte**](https://tixte.com): Used to store files of users uploads!

 ## Contact